Weighted sparsity regularization for source identification for elliptic PDEs: Analysis

 We will assume that no {\em two} columns of $\AAA$ are parallel in order to ensure that the solutions of our minimization problems are {\em unique}. \begin{assumption} We assume that $\AAA \in \Rmn$ is such that $\AAA\ee_j \neq c\AAA\ee_i$ for all $i, j \in \{1,2,...,n\}$, $i \neq j$, and all $c \in \mathbb{R}$. \end{assumption} Note that this assumption implies that $\ee_i \notin \mathcal{N}(A)$, \, $i \in \{1,2,...,n\}$.
 Furthermore, invoking the orthogonal decomposition $\ee_i = \PP \ee_i + (\ee_i - \PP \ee_i)$, where $(\ee_i - \PP \ee_i) \in \nullspace{A}$, it follows that $\AAA \ee_i = \AAA \PP \ee_i$.
 Consequently, if $\AAA$ obeys Assumption \ref{nonpar}, then $\PP$ must also satisfy

 We can now formulate our first result.
 Let us remark that the study of sparsity promoting regularization techniques usually leads to very involved mathematical analysis.
-However, with the very specific choice of the weight matrix $\WW$ in \eqref{eq:Wmatrix} and the data $\bb^\dagger = \AAA\ee_j$, our analysis becomes rather "transparent". \begin{theorem}[Exact recovery of a basis vector] Assume that $\AAA \in \Rmn$ satisfies Assumption \ref{nonpar}, and let $\PP$ and $\WW$ be the matrices defined in \eqref{eq:Pmatrix} and \eqref{eq:Wmatrix}, respectively.
+However, with the very specific choice of the weight matrix $\WW$ in \eqref{eq:Wmatrix} and the data $\bb^\dagger = \AAA\ee_j$, our analysis becomes rather "transparent" because we only consider the recovery of a $1$-sparse solution. \begin{theorem}[Exact recovery of a basis vector] Assume that $\AAA \in \Rmn$ satisfies Assumption \ref{nonpar}, and let $\PP$ and $\WW$ be the matrices defined in \eqref{eq:Pmatrix} and \eqref{eq:Wmatrix}, respectively.
 Then $\ee_j$ is the unique solution of problems I and II. \end{theorem} \begin{proof} Problem I and Problem II are equivalent.
 We choose to consider the latter, i.e.,

 Define $X_j = \{\xx\in\Rn: \PP\xx = \PP\ee_j\}$.
 Let $\xx = \sum_i c_i\ee_i\in X_j, \xx \neq \ee_j$ be arbitrary.
 Then, see \eqref{eq:Wmatrix},

 Using \eqref{Pnonpar}, which is a consequence of Assumption \ref{nonpar}, we get strict inequality in the third to last step, and the result follows. \end{proof} Theorem \ref{thm:exactRecov} states that a single basis vector $\ee_j$ can be exactly recovered from the data $\bb^\dagger = \AAA\ee_j$ by solving either Problem I or Problem II.
 If Assumption \ref{nonpar} does not hold, $\ee_j$ would still be a minimizer, but the uniqueness is not assured.
 (Similar statements hold for the remaining results presented in this paper.)